quii/learn-go-with-tests/databases.md

 	return nil
 }
 ```

+Keep in mind that each database created will make our tests slower.
+This affects us now, but in reality we should be offloading this types of tests to CI.
+You want to be as thorough as possible if you have full control over the external service.

 And finally, our integration tests.
 We've included the tests for `ByID`, `ByTitleAuthor`, and `GetOrCreate` that were omitted before for brevity.